kyle-tennison/onpy/README.md

 pip install onpy
 ```

-The first time you run OnPy, you will need to load your [OnShape developer keys](https://dev-portal.onshape.com/keys).
+The first time you run OnPy, you will need to load your [Onshape developer keys](https://dev-portal.Onshape.com/keys).
 OnPy will automatically prompt you the first time it runs.
 You can trigger this dialogue with:

 ```
 $ python -c "from onpy import Client;Client()"